top

 1987 - Australian Made, Hogarth Galleries, Sydney, NSW

-1988 - Recent paintings from Lajamanu, Gallery Gabrielle Pizzi, Melbourne, Victoria
+1988 - Paintings from Lajamanu, Gallery Gabrielle Pizzi, Melbourne, Victoria

 1988 - The Fifth National Aboriginal Art Award Exhibition, Museum and Art Gallery of the NT, Darwin